Bowel obstruction: Prognosis

 The prognosis for non-ischemic cases of SBO is good with mortality rates of 3–5%, while prognosis for SBO with ischemia is fair with mortality rates as high as 30%.

 Cases of SBO related to cancer are more complicated and require additional intervention to address the malignancy, recurrence, and metastasis, and thus are associated with a more poor prognosis.
 Surgical options in patients with malignant bowel obstruction need to be considered carefully as while it may provide relief of symptoms in the short term, there is a high risk of mortality and re-obstruction.

 All cases of abdominal surgical intervention are associated with increased risk of future small-bowel obstructions.
 Statistics from U.S. healthcare report 18.1% re-admittance rate within 30 days for patients who undergo SBO surgery.
 More than 90% of patients also form adhesions after major abdominal surgery.
 Common consequences of these adhesions include small-bowel obstruction, chronic abdominal pain, pelvic pain, and infertility.

+History

+Surgical treatment of large bowel obstruction, typically due to large tumors, was attempted as early as 1776, though long-term survival and wider use waited for the development of sterile technique and anesthesia in the 19th century.
+The first known case of small bowel obstruction due to post-surgical adhesions was reported in 1872.
+The first child to survive surgery for intussusception was a two-year-old girl in 1871.